ruzayqat/laggedPF/README.md

 ## Plotting

 To plot the results simply run the MATLAB code `read_h5.m`.
+Currently this file generates comparisons between the Lagged PF and EnKF.
+You can edit the file easily to generate plots for the other supported ensemble methods, namely ETKF and ETKF-SQRT but first you have to run the files `run_etkf.py` and `run_etkf_sqrt.py`.